kmp24/new-portfolio/_pages/about.md

 <img src="https://github.com/kmp24/new-portfolio/blob/master/assets/images/wmnf arch.jpg" width="50%" hspace="20" align="right">

-I'm a geospatial data analyst who has worked for a variety of public land management agencies and industry, in primarily geospatial-oriented roles.
-I'm interested in data science applied to earth data.
-I have experience primarily using python, working with pandas/geopandas, rasterio, shapely, gdal, ArcPy, and other open source tools including QGIS.
-Currently I work in the insurance industry, primarily on a wildfire exposure model product.
+I'm a geospatial data analyst who has worked for a variety of public land management agencies and industry.
+I primarily use python with a variety of open source tools.
+I work for a data analytics company in the insurance sector on a wildfire exposure model product.

-I have a bachelors degree in Geography-Anthropology from the University of Southern Maine, where I focused in archaeology and worked in the school's archaeology laboratory as a student lab assistant.
+Currently, I am a MS student at the University of Maine in the Spatial Informatics program.
+My advisor is Dr Kate Beard-Tisdale and my area of interest includes earth science, remote sensing, machine learning, and spatial data science.
+I have a bachelors degree in Geography-Anthropology from the University of Southern Maine.

+When I'm not consumed with all things geospatial, some of my hobbies and interests include mineral collecting, archaeology, playing the harp, and going on adventures with my dog.